Good and Bad News for the Historic Guida House in West Tampa

 The rotted fascia and joists have been replaced 2025

-Protective plywood leans against the structure at the Guida House 2025, leaving openings for vagrants.
+Protective plywood leans against the structure or has holes punched in it at the Guida House 2025, leaving openings for trespassers.